hsjha-alt/pdf_chatbot_lstm/README.md

 - All data is stored locally in `data/` and `models/` directories
 - You can add PDFs incrementally - run `train_model.py` multiple times
 - The system automatically merges old and new PDFs
+- **Note**: This system works best with text-based PDFs.
+Scanned PDFs (image-based) may not extract text properly

 ## License